London, United Kingdom

 The terminal was built by Ferrovial in consortium with Laing O’Rourke.
 With an area of 210,000 m² (equal to 25 soccer fields), it required an investment of €3 billion.
 Construction generated 5,000 direct jobs and 35,000 indirect jobs.
 This emblematic Terminal 2 posed a significant challenge for the airport management team, since it was carried out at the airport, between the two runways and their taxiways, while operating at maximum capacity.

-Luis Vidal + Architects are the concept and lead architects for Heathrow’s Terminal 2 and are collaborating with Pascall + Watson during the fit out phase.
+Luis Vidal + Architects were the concept and lead architects for Heathrow’s Terminal 2 and collaborated with Pascall + Watson during the fit out phase.
 Foster + Partners were the Heathrow Airport master planners and the East terminal building concept architects during the initial project phase.

 Heathrow Airport’s Terminal 5